Vishu: Vishukkani

-The Malayalam word "kani" literally means "that which is seen first", so "Vishukkani" means "that which is seen first on Vishu".
-The traditional belief is that one's future is a function of what one experiences, that the new year will be better if one views auspicious joyful things as the first thing on Vishu.
-Therefore, Malayali's spend the day before preparing a setting, usually a tray, of auspicious items.
+The Malayalam word "kani" literally means "that which is seen first," so "Vishukkani" means "that which is seen first on Vishu."
+The traditional belief is that one's future is a function of what one experiences and that the new year will be better if one views auspicious, joyful things as the first thing on Vishu.
+Therefore, Malayalis spend the day before preparing a setting, usually a tray, of auspicious items.
 This setting is the first thing they see when they wake up on the Vishu day.

-The Vishukkani setting consists of items such as rice, golden lemon, golden cucumber, coconut cut open, jack fruit, Kanmashi, betel leaves, arecanut, Aranmula kannadi (Vaalkannadi), golden colour Konna flowers (Cassia fistula) which bloom in the season of Vishu, nilavilakku, idol of Vishnu, and other auspicious items.
-Mirror in Vishukani is a symbol of seeing yourself as a part of abundance you see in the form of Pani.
+The Vishukkani setting consists of items such as rice, golden lemon, golden cucumber, coconut cut open, jack fruit, Kanmashi, betel leaves, arecanut, Aranmula kannadi (Vaalkannadi), golden colour Konna flowers (Cassia fistula) which bloom in the season of Vishu, nilavilakku, idol of Vishnu or his incarnation Krishna, and other auspicious items.
+Mirror in Vishukani is a symbol of seeing yourself as a part of abundance you see in the form of Kani.

+One of the Vishu related devotional songs (also popularised as a song from the 1962 Malayalam movie 'Omanakkuttan') that communicate the glory of Krishna in his childhood form, begins with the following lines: